SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Pre-training

 \subsection{Numeric Encoder}

-The numeric encoder's foundation is rooted in the recent advancements of transformer-based models for encoding numeric observations into latent spaces \citep{Kamienny-E2E-symbolic-NIPS-2022,d-ascoli_icml22,Biggio-NeSymReS-ICML-2021}.
+The numeric encoder's foundation is rooted in the recent advancements of Transformer models for encoding numeric observations into latent spaces \citep{Kamienny-E2E-symbolic-NIPS-2022,d-ascoli_icml22,Biggio-NeSymReS-ICML-2021}.
 In this framework, the numeric encoder—represented as $\mathcal{E}^{V}_{\theta}$—integrates an embedder, a multi-layer Transformer, and an attention pooling approach, to map numeric observations $(\bm{x},\bm{y})$ into a condensed latent vector $\bm{Z}_V$.

-\textbf{Tokenization.} Following \citep{Kamienny-E2E-symbolic-NIPS-2022,d-ascoli_icml22}, numeric inputs are tokenized using base-10 floating-point notation.
+\textbf{Tokenization.} Following \citep{charton2022linear,Kamienny-E2E-symbolic-NIPS-2022}, numeric inputs are tokenized using base-10 floating-point notation.
 They are rounded to four significant digits and subsequently represented as sequences of three tokens: sign, mantissa (0-9999 range), and exponent ($E$-$100$ to $E100$).
 For instance, the number $5.432$ is tokenized as $[+, 5432, E$-$3]$.

 \textbf{Encoding.} Given a batch of $N$ numeric input points $(\bm{x},\bm{y})\in \mathbb{R}^{D+1}$, each is represented by $3(D+1)$ tokens.
 With increasing $D$ and $N$, the input sequence length grows, challenging the quadratic complexity of Transformers.
-To address this, we employ an embedder (shown as FFN in Fig.~\ref{fig:snip}), as suggested by \citep{Kamienny-E2E-symbolic-NIPS-2022}, before the Transformer encoder.
+To address this, we employ an embedder, as suggested by \citep{Kamienny-E2E-symbolic-NIPS-2022}, before the Transformer encoder.
 This embedder maps each input point to a unique embedding space.
 The resulting embeddings, with dimension $d_{\text{emb}}$, are then fed into the encoder.
 For the numeric encoder, we utilize a multi-layer Transformer architecture \citep{Attention-NeurIPS-2017}.
-Notably, due to the permutation invariance of the $N$ input points for each batch sample, we exclude positional embeddings, aligning with the approach in \citep{Kamienny-E2E-symbolic-NIPS-2022}.
+Notably, due to the permutation invariance of the $N$ input points for each batch sample, we exclude positional embeddings, aligning with the approach in \citep{Biggio-NeSymReS-ICML-2021}.
 This encoder variant is denoted as $Enc^{V}$.
-The representation at its $l$-th layer is given by $\bm{V}_{l}=Enc^{V}_{l}(\bm{V}_{l-1})$, where $l$ ranges from 1 to $L_V$, and $L_V$ signifies the total layer count.
+The representation at its $l$-th layer is given by $\bm{V}_{l}=Enc^{V}_{l}(\bm{V}_{l-1})$, where $l$ ranges from 1 to $L_V$, and $L_V$ signifies number of layers within the numeric encoder.

 \textbf{Attention-based Distillation.} To distill the information from the Transformer's output into a compact representation for the whole sequence of observations, we employ an attention-based pooling mechanism, following \citep{attentivepooling1}.
 Let $\bm{\mathcal{A}}_{V}$ denote the attention weights, which are computed as: $\bm{\mathcal{A}}_{V} = \text{softmax}\left( \bm{W}_a \cdot \bm{V}^{T}_{L_V} \right)$, where $\bm{W}_a \in \mathbb{R}^{d_{\text{emb}}}$ is a learnable weight matrix, and we take the transpose of $\bm{V}_{L_V}\in \mathbb{R}^{N\times d_{\text{emb}}}$ to apply softmax along the sequence dimension $N$.
 The compact sequence-level representation, $\bm{Z}_{V}$, is then obtained by: $\bm{Z}_{V} = \bm{\mathcal{A}}_{V} \cdot \bm{V}_{L_V}$.
 This attention mechanism allows the model to focus on the most informative parts of the data points, effectively compressing the information into a fixed-size embedding.